BNSC1/android-notes/README.md

 ### State:

+State hoisting: a pattern that moves UI state up the composable hierarchy to the lowest common ancestor

 `remember`: retain the state across recompositions

 `rememberSaveable`: on top of what `remember` does, it also utilizes `Bundle savedInstanceState` to retain the state across configuration changes